 Marchers supporting the African Rainbow Family

 and migrants arrive at Regent's Park

-Some people had gathered in Regent's Park to wait for their time to join
+Some people had gathered in Regent's Park to wait for their time to

-against the increasing corporate nature of Pride by
+March in protest against the increasing corporate nature of Pride by

 marching at the end of the official parade.

-Some LGBT groups can no longer afford the fees to take part in the official
+Some LGBT groups can no longer afford the fees to take part in the

-which began with the Stonewall riots 50 years ago
+origins of Pride, which began with the Stonewall riots 50 years ago

-I left to photograph another event after it was announced they would be
+I left to photograph another event after it was announced they would

-I didn't make it.
+return but I didn't make it.
 They did eventually manage to march at

 the end of the official parade, but had to force their way past Pride

 stewards.
 Police tried at first to stop them but eventually decided